Are polarised prescription sunglasses worth it?

 Polarised lenses are good at reducing the effects of glare, but they still need to block-out UVA and UVB light.
 This is single-handedly the most important function of any sunglasses frame.

-Very simply, UV light protection is what stops your eyes from being burnt by the damaging frequencies of the electromagnetic light spectrum.
+Simply put, UV light protection is what stops your eyes from being burnt by the damaging solar radiation emitted from the sun.

 You’ve been warned.

 It's worth checking your current or prospective sunglasses frame for their UV capabilities.
-Look for EU certification or a label stating UV400 or UV40.
-This means they’re legal and will legitimately protect your eyes from the sun.
+Look for the CE mark or a label stating UV400.
+Both of these indicate they'll protect your eyes from ultraviolet light.

 Concluding this first section, your sunglasses don’t have to be polarised to give you proper eye protection.
 Regular, non-polarised lenses will do just fine.